-Learn more at www.lakeareatech.edu Click here to view the Agriculture/Agri-Business Option Course Outline Click here to view the Agriculture Placement Report Click here to view the Agriculture Student Learning Outcomes Lake Area Technical Institute: superior, comprehensive technical education that changes lives and launches careers.
+Learn more at www.lakeareatech.edu Click here to view the Ag/Agri-Business webpage and course outline.
+Lake Area Technical College: superior, comprehensive technical education that changes lives and launches careers.

 Get your Agri-Business degree online.
 For more information, visit the Agri-Business e-degree page.

 Master the Technology Because of the enormous changes that have taken place in agriculture, today's farm owners and managers must have comprehensive knowledge of crops, growing conditions, and diseases to make successful decisions.
-At LATI, you'll be immersed in the latest and best farming techniques.
+At LATC, you'll be immersed in the latest and best farming techniques.
 You'll also get a healthy dose of modern economics and savvy business practices.
 Agri-Production is designed for graduates who plan to own or manage a farm or livestock operation and want to succeed!
 What can I expect?

 This option offers the unique chance to tailor your training by choosing classes that fit your goals.
 Get instruction - and plenty of practical experience - in animal nutrition, crop science, marketing, fertilizers, livestock development and maintenance, farm machinery, farm management, decision-making, record-keeping, planning and farm accounting.
 This hands-on, experience-rich option is specially designed for future farmers and ranchers.
 During the spring semester of your first year you will return to a farm or ranch to practice real record keeping procedures.
 During your second year you'll be given the opportunity to work with an area agri-business.
 The knowledge you need to run a profitable operation is found in this curriculum!
 We Practice What We Preach The Lake Area Tech Agriculture program has developed a working demonstration farm northwest of Watertown.
 The Agriculture students are actively involved in the management decisions of the farm, and are continually exploring and applying industry trends in agriculture.
 Learn to operate geospatial technology as you perform GPS data collection, mapping, variable rate methods, and more!
 Strong partnerships with ag business and industry give Lake Area Tech students access to the latest in equipment.
 Producer tours are conducted during the year as well as other regional ag events and educational seminars.
 A laptop is required for this option.